fengweijp/anywhichway/README.md

 Node v9.7.1 (the most recent at this writing) must be run with the `--harmony` flag.

 Babel transpiled code will not work.
-It does not seem to generate correct asynchronous generators.
+Babel does not seem to generate correct asynchronous generators.

 # Doumentation Notes

 When "Object" is capitalized it refers to a direct instance of the class Object.
-When "object" is lower case it refers to an instance of any type of class except Array, which will use the term "array".
+When "object" is lower case it refers to an instance of any type of class except Array, which uses the term "array".

 The property "#" is the default used for unique uuidv4 ids on objects in AnyWhichWay.
 See the section Metadata for more info.